3DO/christopherpoole.github.com/_posts/2013-05-25-using-distcc.md

 layout: minimal_post
 title: Using distcc
 published: true
+introduction: Distributed compilation is useful for the compilation of very large packages, distcc makes this reasonably straight forwards.
 ---

-Distributed compilation is useful for the compilation of very large packages; `distcc` makes this reasonably straight forwards.
 For Debian, on your local machine as well as the build nodes:

     sudo apt-get install distcc distcc-pump